 |Musical consultant||Sigurd Tunestveit||sigurd(at)fargespill.no||+47 93 86 91 09|

-Are you looking to become a Fargespill-actor or have questions regarding rehearsels etc?
+Are you looking to become a Fargespill-participant or have questions regarding rehearsels etc?
 Please contact Sissel Saue

 For more information on upcoming events, go this page